 At UPMC, our surgeons have more than 30 years of experience in heart transplant surgery.
 They accept some of the most complex cases and may evaluate you, even if other transplant centers have said that you are not candidate.

-Heart Transplant Process
+What to Expect During the Heart Transplant Process

 If the transplant team determines that you are a candidate for a heart transplant evaluation, you will begin the heart transplant process.